 So, beyond Boston University SAT scores, Boston University ACT scores, and Boston University GPA, what else do you need, when it comes to how to get into Boston University?

 One thing you’ll need is two recommendations.
 One recommendation should come from your guidance counselor, and the other should come from a teacher.
-Both recommendations will be submitted through a form on the Common Application website.
-(This is a third-party website that processes applications for many different university admission offices, including Boston University admissions).
+Both recommendations will be submitted through a form that you can send either through the Common Application website or the Coalition Application website– your choice.
+These are a third-party websites that processes applications for many different university admission offices, including Boston University admissions. and you can find the Common and Coalition links on this BU Admissions web page.
 If you’ve never had to get a letter of recommendation before, Magoosh has you covered!
 Check out our guide to getting a letter of recommendation for university admissions purposes.

-Since Boston University uses the Common Application site, you’ll also need to write a Common Application essay.
+Since Boston University uses the Common Application and Coalition Application sites, you’ll also need to write an essay suitable for the Coalition or Common App.
 Here, again, Magoosh can help.
-We have a tutorial on how to write a winning Common App essay.
+We have a tutorial on how to write a winning Common App essay that is also applicable to Coalition applications.

 Here are some additional tips from jcante, from AdmitSee, for how to write your essay: